tarwn/lessthandot-hugo/blogs/content/posts/2010-12-29-review-of-my-2010-goals.md

 This is probably the best book by Dan Brown.
 It has a very interesting ending, highly recommended.

-**Michael Pollan**: [In Defense of Food: An Eater&#8217;s Manifesto][8]
+**Michael Pollan**: [In Defense of Food: An Eater's Manifesto][8]

 Read this on my way to the 2010 MVP summit.
-If people would read this book they wouldn&#8217;t eat all that modified stuff that the stores are filled with nowadays
+If people would read this book they wouldn't eat all that modified stuff that the stores are filled with nowadays

 **Stephenie Meyer**: [Twilight][9]